Skip to content →

 Little Fuzzy had grown into a well-traveled cosmopolitan and a heartthrob who had starred in an award-winning, feature-length documentary.
 His million-dollar smile melted hearts like ice.

-To top off his credentials, he had gotten blessings from the vertical veterans of Europe and America, Reinhold Messner and Conrad Anker (his climbing partner on a first ascent in Zion National Park and on two attempts on Lunag Ri).
+To top off his credentials, he had gotten blessings from the vertical veterans of Europe and America, Reinhold Messner and Conrad Anker (his climbing partner on a first ascent in Zion National Park and two attempts on Lunag Ri).
 Both Messner and Anker regarded him as a crown prince of the high-alpine realm.

 It felt like he was going to stick around until old age.
 His rascal energy would simply prevail.